ted-tanner/entries-backend/Readme.md

 ### Minimum Viable Product

-* Replace "user_backup_codes."
-Hash recovery key on client and send to server using same params and salt as password.
-Server should rehash it again for storage.
-Recovery key decrypts data and authenticates (different salt for decryption and authentication).
-Must send new password (and encrypted encryption key) when authenticating with recovery key).
-  - TODO: Write tests for recover_with_recovery_key() in auth handler
-  - TODO: Endpoint to update a recovery key.
-Need password + OTP
-  - TODO: Replace 1024 magic number max length for auth hashes with a real value
-  - TODO: Test that a user cannot authenticate via normal means if not verified
-  - TODO: Test that a user cannot authenticate via recovery key if not verified
 * Allow user to change their email address
   - May be changing email address because no longer have access to email.
-Don't require OTP to do this, just password
+Don't require OTP to do this, just password and access token
+* Have Cursor determine whether Zeroizing needs to be used anywhere else
+* How to handle budget shares when email can change?
+Probably use username (need to add) rather than email for the invite.
+Or, perhaps better, update email address in all tables.
+  - On client, will need to remember that email can change
 * Replace "budget" with "object" to make server agnostic (usable with different apps with similar data structure).
 "Category" and "entry" are agnostic enough as it is
 * BYTEA fields in db should have length limit check
 * Limiter: IP address gets “tokens” every so often.
 Just store the last time a request is made and # of tokens remaining.
 Check the time and figure out how many tokens to add